sarken/docs/front_end_coding/style-guide.markdown

 ### Screen

+Most of our stylesheets relate to how the Archive is displayed on screen.

 #### Fonts

 #### Colors

 ### Print

-Our print styles are defined in (https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/27-role-print.css)[27-role-print.css].
+Our print styles are defined in [27-role-print.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/27-role-print.css).

 #### Fonts